fm4dd/suncalc/fileformat.md

 # Suncalc File Format Specification

-Below is the file spec information for the data failes that are read by Suntracker 2 revision 2 and Suntracker 2 revision 3.
+Below is the file spec design I created for the data files that are read by Suntracker 2 revision 2 and Suntracker 2 revision 3 devices.
 Initially I thought I can generate CSV files, but it turns out reading strings is a extra burden on the Arduino, resulting in too big of a delay.
 I switched to binary files instead which get read much faster and have less overhead.
 However this means the binary file needs to match exactly, down to each single